 1. Develop a list of potential vendors:

-• Talk to the Medicare administrative contractor (MAC), carrier, DMEMAC, or FI;
+• Talk to the MAC, carrier, DMEMAC, or FI;

 • Ask other providers of comparable size/specialties what vendors they use for what services and how satisfied they are;